up button arrow

 https://texasinsurance.org is a privately owned website that is not owned or operated by any government agency

-Home insurance is any residential policy that covers damage to property, liability, or legal responsibility for any injuries and damage inflicted to others while on your insured property.
+Home policy insurance refers to any policy that covers residential property: damage to personal property, personal liability, or legal responsibility for any injuries inflicted and damage to property of others caused by individuals or their families.

 Here are the top insurers offering home insurance to the residents of Texas: